scylladb/scylladb/docs/upgrade/_common/upgrade-guide-from-5.0-to-2022.1-ubuntu-and-debian.rst

 Check the cluster schema
 --------------------------
-Make sure that all nodes have the schema synched prior to upgrade.
+Make sure that all nodes have the schema synched before the upgrade.
 The upgrade will fail if there is a schema disagreement between nodes.

 .. code:: sh